Coronavirus: Hearts seeking clarification on request to pause training

 Neilson is believed to be furious with the decision which was conveyed with just over an hour's notice before it was made public by the SFA/SPFL Joint Response Group.

-Club sources have told Sky Sports News they feel Hearts are being treated disproportionately in the wake of breaches of protocol by players in the Scottish Premiership.
+"This delay reflects a lack of confidence that certain clubs will be able to comply and meet the required protocols.
+How can it possibly be "fair" that we should be penalised?"

+The statement finished by saying that 'everyone at the club is equally incensed' with Hearts currently considering their options.

-They say the club have not committed any breaches in protocol, and would welcome being visited and having its Covid-19 protocols audited in a similar manner to that taking place at Glasgow City FC.
-The Joint Response Group have allowed the SWPL champions to continue training as they prepare for the Champions' League quarterfinal
+The club are further incensed as the Joint Response Group have allowed the SWPL champions Glasgow City FC to continue training as they prepare for the Champions' League quarter-final.

 Meanwhile, the National Clinical Director, Dr Jason Leitch, has said the decision to pause training was not taken by the Scottish Government but instead by the SPFL/SFA JRG.